 A network running the DRAGON control plane software is required for this installation.
 See the DRAGON documentation for more information.
-The DRAGON software and documentation location is as described in section 1.3 of this document.
+See Section 1.3 for information on obtaining DRAGON.

 1.2.3 Firewall Requirements

 The IDC runs on port 8080 and port 8443 by default.